 As permitted by the Company's Articles of Association, indemnities have been given to PricewaterhouseCoopers LLP against costs and liabilities incurred or arising out of their work as auditors in circumstances where a court finds in their favour.

-A resolution will be put to the general meeting regarding the re-appointment of the auditors.
+The auditors, PricewaterhouseCoopers LLP, have intimated their willingness to continue in office and a resolution will be put to the general meeting regarding the re-appointment of the auditors.

 By Order of the Board